 Everything changed when he was called back to reserve service during the Second Lebanon War.
 The war left him suffering from post-traumatic stress disorder.
 He lost his business and broke up with his girfriend Yaeli.

-Tomer Kapon (34) is an Israeli actor and model.
+Tomer Kapon (36) is an Israeli actor and model.
 He is best known for his role as Boaz in Fauda.
 He also starred in Hostages and A Tale of Love and Darkness, a film directed by Natalie Portman (read our interview with Natalie’s language coach Neta Riskin).
+He also appeared in the Amazon Show The Boys.

 “The series is very Israeli, it has a significant military derivative, but it goes way beyond that,” says Tomer.
 “It’s first and foremost about friendship.
 Secondly, it’s about coping.
 And thirdly, it’s a tragic love story.
 Following the horrific events of the Second Lebanon War, the guilt and trauma slowly creep up on my character, Aviv.”